gitlabhq/gitlab-runner/docs/install/kubernetes.md

 The official way of deploying a GitLab Runner instance into your Kubernetes cluster is by using the `gitlab-runner` Helm chart.

-This chart configures the Runner to:
+This chart configures GitLab Runner to:

 - Run using the GitLab Runner [Kubernetes executor](../executors/kubernetes.md).
 - For each new job it receives from GitLab CI/CD, it will provision a